my-cloud/ruthenium/src/node/README.md

 ```
 The last blocks request data structure
-The index of the first of the last blocks
+The height of the first of the last blocks

 ```
 </td>